TDG-Platform/docs/ENVI_ClassificationAggregation.md

 ### Advanced

-Included below is a complete end-to-end workflow for Advanced Image Preprocessing => ISODATA Classification => Classification Smoothing:
+Included below is a complete end-to-end workflow for Advanced Image Preprocessing => ISODATA Classification => Classification Aggregation:

 	# Advanced Task Script:  Advanced Image Preprocessor=>ISODATA=>Classification Aggregation
 	# This Task runs using IPython in the gbdxtools Interface